 We're happy you're here!
 Now that you're an ODU student, there are just a few things to finish up.

-The myODU portal has a checklist for new students with information and helpful links to complete tasks, such as paying the undergraduate admissions deposit.*
+The myODU portal has a checklist for new students, plus information and helpful links to complete tasks.*

-* If you have received an offer of admission, ODU requires payment of a non-refundable admissions deposit of $200 from degree-seeking students.
-Before you pay the deposit, please make sure you are ready to enroll in online classes at ODU by talking to an academic advisor.
-Please note that some of ODU's online bachelor degrees are degree-completion, which means that you should have college credits to transfer to ODU in order to satisfy program requirements.
+* If you have received an offer of admission, please make sure you are ready to enroll in online classes at ODU by talking to an academic advisor.
+Please note that some of ODU's online bachelor degrees are degree-completion, which means you should have college credits to transfer to ODU in order to satisfy program requirements.

-We have an online orientation to help make your transfer experience a smooth one.
-In a series of short videos, the orientation covers the undergraduate topics on this page, and more!
-Access the Transfer Online Orientation and just enter your University Identification Number (UIN) and birth date.
+We have an online orientation to help make your admission experience a smooth one.
+In a series of three Blackboard modules, the orientation covers the undergraduate topics on this page, and more!

 Additional first steps:

 Your UIN is a unique 8-digit number that is used to identify your student record.
 Your UIN is included in your offer of admission letter.
 Write it down or save it in a place where you can refer to it.
 If you do not have have your UIN, please email firstname.lastname@example.org with your full name and date of birth, or call 757-683-4425 (you will be asked to provide information to prove your identity).

 2. Activate Your Account in MIDAS (Monarch Identification and Authorization System)